-Afternoon options: Lay on the beach, go paddle boarding or kite surfing, cruise the island on a beach cruiser, shop at Coastal Urge, relax!
+Other Activity Suggestions: Enjoy a program with BHIC!
+(See box.)
+Lay on the beach, go swimming, paddling, or kite surfing, cruise the island on a beach cruiser, shop at Coastal Urge, shop at the Conservancy's "Turtle Central" store, relax!